tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 ```

-Unfortunately there's no way for `verify_output()` to capture comments, so you can instead use bare strings if you want comments to appear in the output.
+Unfortunately, there's no way for `verify_output()` to capture comments, so you can instead use bare strings if you want comments to appear in the output.
 If you start the comment with `#` it will be formatted as a heading:

 ```r